bitwise-rude/atat5/README.md

 -- COOL COOL COOL

 - variable names or anything can be abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ_ nothing except this

 - if you wanna change keywords or = change the values in the dict

 - lexer stores the tokens as {KEYWORD:(stuff,line_no,Page_no)}

+- Every rule in a rulebook is a function (for parser) that returns True, or the Error

 ## TODO
 - make error system more robust by indicating the line where error occured